kulicuu/peach_spider/readme.md

 Now when you configure on a card and save, the `operation_loop` function restarts, that module is require fresh uncached.
 Also, I'm factoring out the `op_loop` definitions to `uncached_require`d files, so you can tweak those as well without a full process restart.
 Full process restart (ideally by nodemon) only required on `dev_main_.coffee` file change, which should be necessary only rarely.

+This brings iteration reload time to less than approximately one second.

 ### sections / folders

 - **prototypes**: I sketch out ideas in code here, and implement proof-of-concept vehicles.
 In the beginning of development cycle this is an active folder, then less so as implementation progresses; and again more so if refactoring or feature addition is initiated.